-Shortex is an exchange registered in the tropical wonderland of Cayman Islands, launched in January 2019.
-There are a few other cryptocurrency exchanges registered here as well, including OceanEx, Bgogo, BitMart, Cobinhood, QBTC and TRXMarket.
+Shortex is an exchange from the tropical wonderland of Cayman Islands, launched in January 2019.
+There are a few other cryptocurrency exchanges registered here as well, including OceanEx, Bgogo, BitMart and QBTC.

 The exchange apparently already has over 70,000 registered traders.